Wei-N-Ning/luaExamples/README.md

 [strings](src/strings)

 How to manipulate strings.
-How use Lua's bulit-in regex-like pattern system.
+How to use Lua's bulit-in regex-like pattern system.

 [variables](src/variables)